 - Vacation Leave (also known as Annual Leave):

-Vacation leave is a type of paid time off that employers offer to their employees.
+Vacation leave refers to paid time off that employers offer to their employees.
 It is typically used for personal reasons, like vacations or spending time with family and friends.

 - Sick Leave:

-Sick leave is a type of paid time off that an employee can take when they are ill or injured and cannot work.
+Sick leave means paid time off that an employee can take when they are ill or injured and cannot work.
 This is designed to help employees recover from their illness or injury without worrying about losing pay or their job.

 - Sick Leave for Family:

-Sick leave for family is a type of leave that allows an employee to take time off to care for a sick family member, such as a spouse, child, or parent.
+Sick leave for family is one that allows an employee to take time off to care for a sick family member, such as a spouse, child, or parent.
 This type of leave is usually offered as part of an employer’s overall sick leave policy.

 - Parental Leave:

-Parental leave is a type of leave that allows new parents, both mothers, and fathers, to take time off work to care for their newborn or newly adopted child.
+Parental leave helps new parents, both mothers and fathers, to take time off work to care for their newborn or newly adopted child.
 This helps parents bond with their children during their early years.

 - Maternity Leave:

-Maternity leave is a type of leave that allows new mothers to take time off work to care for their newborn or newly adopted child.
+Maternity leave aids new mothers to take time off work to care for their newborn or newly adopted child.
 This provides mothers with the time they need to recover from childbirth and bond with their children during their early years.

 - Bereavement Leave:

-Bereavement leave is a type of leave that allows an employee to take time off work to grieve the loss of a loved one, such as a spouse, child, or parent.
+With bereavement leave, an employee takes time off work to grieve the loss of a loved one, such as a spouse, child, or parent.
 This type of leave is designed to provide employees with the time they need to cope with their loss and attend to any necessary arrangements.

 - Personal Leave:

-Personal leave is a type of paid time off that an employee can take for personal reasons.
+Using personal leave (PL) enables a worker to take paid time off for personal reasons.
 For e.g., attending to personal matters, handling family issues, or simply taking a break from work.
 This leave is typically offered as part of an employer’s overall leave policy.